onepf/OPFPush/README.md

 ## How To Use

 Before setup `OPFPush` you must setup your project files.
-If you use JAR dependencies:

-0. Add to AndroidManifest.xml file of your app the following permissions:
+If you use JAR dependencies add to your AndroidManifest.xml file the following permissions:

     ```xml
     <uses-permission android:name="android.permission.RECEIVE_BOOT_COMPLETED"/>